omerlatifi/Newsportal-Management-System/README.md

 ---

 ## 🔹 Screenshots
-Since the project is not live, use screenshots from your local environment and place them in `/screenshots`:
+Since the project is not live, use screenshots from your local environment :

 ![Home Page](screenshots/homepage.png)
 ![Category Page](screenshots/categorypage.png)